pnnl/tesp/install/Linux/Ubuntu_install.rst

 To get started after basic installation:

+1. log out and log back in, to ensure PATH changes take effect
-1. (UPDATE NEEDED) Try the video tutorial at https://github.com/pnnl/tesp/releases
+2. (UPDATE NEEDED) Try the video tutorial at https://github.com/pnnl/tesp/releases
-2. (UPDATE NEEDED) Try :ref:`RunExamples`
+3. (UPDATE NEEDED) Try :ref:`RunExamples`

 You may also use the `Docker Version`_.
 This option is useful for distributed processing, and for isolating TESP from your other software, including other versions of GridLAB-D. However,